Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 And we're doing it in the name of the environmental movement, in the name of the Sierra Club.

-As I said, the proven oil reserves, and of course, we we can't we can't grant the oil companies any advantages after all.
+And of course, we can't grant the oil companies any advantages.

-They're already subsidized, they're already have these great tax breaks.
+They already have these great tax breaks.

 Let me give you a few facts on big oil.

-Do you know that there's not been one FTC study, one Federal Trade Commission study that has ever pronounced big oil gouging at the pump?
+Do you know that there's not been one FTC study, one Federal Trade Commission study, that has ever pronounced big oil gouging at the pump?

 The latest one was after Katrina and all of the media hype about price gouging.

-The FTC found no, we had supply disruptions, duh, after Katrina, which drove the price up.
+The FTC found, no, we had supply disruptions, duh, after Katrina, which drove the price up.

 They've never found it.

-Government profits in the form of gas taxes, 1.34 trillion.
+Government profits in the form of gas taxes, $1.34 trillion.

 The government made far more, more than two times more than the oil industry did in the last 25 years.

-So you know, sooner or later we're going to have to realize that for now, for now, that is the most economical way to drive an economy.
+So, you know, sooner or later, we're going to have to realize that for now, for now, that is the most economical way to drive an economy.

-If you choose to uh interrupt the markets, if you choose to raise taxes to support ethanol and wind power and cap and trade, which is nothing more than a subsidy to those alternative methods, you will have a lower standard of living than you otherwise would have.
+If you choose to interrupt the markets, if you choose to raise taxes to support ethanol and wind power and cap and trade, which is nothing more than a subsidy to those alternative methods, you will have a lower standard of living than you otherwise would have.

-You will have higher gasoline prices, you will have higher heating and home fuel costs.
+You will have higher heating and home fuel costs.

-The use of any energy, whether it's your computer at home or whether it's any particular appliance you've got in your house is going to cost you more.
+The use of any energy, whether it's your computer at home or whether it's any particular appliance you've got in your house, is going to cost you more, all in the name of what?

 Weaning ourselves from foreign oil.